travis-ci/gh/README.md

 * `GH::Remote` - sends HTTP requests to GitHub and parses the response
 * `GH::Normalizer` - renames fields consistenly, adds hypermedia links if possible
-* `GH::Cache` - caches the responses (will use Rails cache if in Rails, in-memory cache otherwise)
 * `GH::LazyLoader` - will load missing fields when accessed (handy for dealing with incomplete data without sending to many requests)
 * `GH::MergeCommit` - adds infos about merge commits to pull request payloads
 * `GH::LinkFollower` - will add content of hypermedia links as fields (lazyly), allows you to traverse relations
 * `GH::Pagination` - adds support for transparent pagination
 * `GH::Instrumentation` - let's you instrument `gh`

+The following middleware is not included by default:

+* `GH::Cache` - caches the responses (will use Rails cache if in Rails, in-memory cache otherwise)

 ## Main Entry Points